AmithGspn/CyberInfra_labs/Labs/P4_dpdk/PNA_Parser_Implementation/introduction.rst

 The code starts by including the core.p4 file (line 1) which defines some common types and variables used in all P4 programs.
-For instance, the ``packet_in`` and ``packet_out`` extern types which represent incoming and outgoing packets, respectively, are declared in core.p42.
-Next, the pna.p43 file is included (line 2) to define the PNA architecture and all its externs used when writing P4 programs4.
+For instance, the ``packet_in`` and ``packet_out`` extern types which represent incoming and outgoing packets, respectively, are declared in core.p4 [2]_.
+Next, the pna.p4 [3]_ file is included (line 2) to define the PNA architecture and all its externs used when writing P4 programs [4]_.
 Line 3 defines a 16-bit constant ``TYPE_IPV4`` with the value 0x800.
 Similarly, line 4 creates an 8-bit
 constant ``TYPE_TCP`` with the value 6.
 This means that these variables can be used later in the P4 program to reference the associated values.
 The typedef declarations (lines 8-9) are used to assign alternative names to types.

+..
+[2] P4lang, “p4c core.p4”.
+[Online].
+Available: https://github.com/p4lang/p4c/blob/main/p4include/core.p4

+..
+[3] P4lang, “pna.p4”, [Online].
+Available: https://github.com/p4lang/pna/blob/main/pna.p4

+..
+[4] P4 Language Tutorial.
+[Online].
+Available: https://tinyurl.com/2p9cen9e

 The program in Figure 4 defines the Ethernet header (lines 11-14).
 The declarations inside the header are usually written after referring to the standard specifications of the protocol.
 Note that in the ``ethernet_t``